Congratulations on getting your new braces!

 The Length of Orthodontic Treatment

 The length of orthodontic treatment depends on a number of issues, including the severity of the problem, the patient’s growth and the level of patient cooperation.
 The actual treatment time is usually close to the estimated treatment time, but treatment may be lengthened if, for example, unanticipated growth occurs, if there are habits affecting the dentofacial structures, if periodontal or other dental problems occur, or if your cooperation is not adequate.

 Excellent oral hygiene is essential during orthodontic treatment as are regular visits to your family dentist every 3-4 month for check-ups and cleanings.
 Inadequate or improper hygiene could result in cavities around your braces, discolored teeth, periodontal disease and/or decalcification (white spots around braces).
-These same problems can occur without orthodontic treatment, but the risk is greater while you are wearing braces or other appliances.
+The same problems can occur without orthodontic treatment, but the risk is greater while you are wearing braces or other appliances.
 While you have your braces on, you should brush after every meal and floss at least once a day.
 Use a floss threader to get the floss around the braces.

-Please take a moment to review the “Foods to avoid with braces” below for a list of foods that commonly break braces.
+Please take a moment to review the list below for the common foods that conflict with braces.
 Call us if you think you have a loose or broken bracket or band.
 If we are unaware that something is broken we might not have time to fix the problem at your regular appointment.

 - Crisp taco shells

 - Foreign objects such as fingernails, pens, etc.